camikura/touchdesigner-atem-chop/README.md

 | cdsl1 | Set Downstream Keyer | value is On(1) or Off(0) |
 | ddsa1 | Downstream Keyer Auto Transition | pulse |

+The 1 at the end of the command is the index of the M/E.
+When operating 2nd M/E, change that to 2.

 ## Tutorial Movie
 https://youtu.be/dTgaoj8VZiA